2006 Costa Rican general election: Otto Guevara

-Otto Guevara Guth is the co-founder, along with Rigoberto Stewart and Raúl Costales Domínguez, of the Movimiento Libertario, a libertarian party.
+Otto Guevara Guth was the co-founder, along with Rigoberto Stewart and Raúl Costales Domínguez, of the Movimiento Libertario, a libertarian party.
 He was elected to the legislature in 1998.
 Guevara originally ran as a libertarian politician who claimed to believe in cutting of government programs, which he saw as excessive.
 Some of these programs included government subsidies for food, US$10,000 subsidies for housing, and free textbooks paid for by the state.
 He also rejected government funding for the party's political campaigns.

 For the 2006 election, a faction of the Movimiento Libertario led by Guevara took control of the party and backed down on many of the party's initial positions.
-They have decided to accept government funding, which was previously qualified by him as immoral, and on several interviews he has claimed that public education needs to be strengthened by more funding, that the country needs to build more jails, and several other issues that will actually increase government spending.
+They decided to accept government funding, which was previously stated by him as immoral, and on several interviews he has claimed that public education needs to be strengthened by more funding, that the country needs to build more jails, and several other issues that will actually increase government spending.

 On the foreign policy front, Guevara is in favor of advancing civil liberties abroad.
 He is a critic of the Castro government in Cuba, accusing politicians in Latin America of being accomplices to the lack of political liberty by not speaking out against the country's government.
 Guevara has linked the lack of political liberties in Cuba to what he sees as an overextension of the state in Costa Rica.
 Specifically he sees that eliminating regulations which, according to him, affect the development of the economy, as being a part of his program to protect political liberty.
 Specifically he sees regulations on agroindustry as being a considerable problem.

-He hasn't yet made clear if his position on these issues changed along with the others.
+He hadn't clear if his position on these issues changed along with the others.
 Given that his position on Cuba was likely the result of influence by Raúl Costales, an exiled Cuban who was one of the party founders and a long-time party secretary, and that he separated himself from the party after they voted to accept money from the government, it's likely Guevara's foreign policy has changed.

 Ricardo Toledo

-Toledo is the candidate for the ruling Social Christian Unity Party (PUSC) and used to be a close friend of president Abel Pacheco.
-He has a long history within the party as, among other things, President of the Youth of the Social Christian Unity Party, Coordinator of the party's southern districts, the head of management for the party, and senior officer and Vice-minister of the Ministry of Labor.
-He has also served in the legislature.
+Ricardo Toledo Carranza was the presidential candidate of the governing Social Christian Unity Party (PUSC).
+A longtime member of the party, he had held several leadership positions within the organization, including president of its youth wing, coordinator for the party's southern regional districts, and head of party organization and management.
+He also served as a senior official and vice minister in the Ministry of Labour and Social Security in 1982.

+Toledo was regarded as a close political ally of outgoing President Abel Pacheco.
+Prior to his presidential candidacy, he served as a deputy in the Legislative Assembly during the 2002–2006 term.
+His candidacy took place amid declining public support for the PUSC, which had been affected by a series of political scandals involving prominent party figures in the years preceding the election.